Biden projected to win Florida and Illinois primaries, with polls set to close soon in Arizona

 CORONAVIRUS THREATENS TO UPEND REMAINING PRIMARIES, CONVENTIONS

-Sanders trails Biden by more than 150 delegates nationally, meaning he'd need to win more than 57 percent of those yet to be allocated to clinch the Democratic nomination.
+Sanders trailed Biden by more than 150 delegates nationally going into the night, meaning even at that stage he needed to win more than 57 percent of those yet to be allocated to clinch the Democratic nomination.
+The percentage needed to win grows even higher now.

-The coronavirus outbreak and its impact on the primary calendar could amplify calls for Sanders to drop out of the race, especially with Biden coming out of Tuesday night's primaries in an even stronger position.
+The coronavirus outbreak and its impact on the primary calendar could only amplify calls for Sanders to drop out of the race, especially with Biden coming out of Tuesday night's primaries in an even stronger position.

 Fox News' Victoria Balara, Paul Steinhauser, and The Associated Press contributed to this report.